prajwalmandlik2004/JWT-Authentication/README.md

 3. **Environment Variables:**
    Create a `.env` file in the project root and configure the following environment variables:
    - `PORT` - The port on which the server will run.
-   - `JWT_SECRET` - Secret key for JWT token generation.
+   - `SECRET_KEY` - Secret key for JWT token generation.
-   - `DB_URI` - MongoDB connection URI.
+   - `CONNECTION_MONGO` - MongoDB connection URI.

 4. **Database Setup:**
    Ensure you have MongoDB installed and running.
-Update the `DB_URI` in the `.env` file to point to your database.
+Update the `CONNECTION_MONGO` in the `.env` file to point to your database.

 5. **Start the Server:**
    ```bash